zz2641/Data-Challenge-Employee-Retention/README.md

 I have created a table with 3 columns: day, employee_headcount, company_id.

 # Research Questions
-What are the main factors that drive employee churn?
+What are the main factors that drive employee churn? <br>
 Do they make sense?
-Explain your findings.
+Explain your findings.<br>
 If you could add to this data set just one variable that could help explain employee churn, what would that be?